Vulcana Circus Fundraising

 When I started my first circus class, I was excited by the idea of training in a w omen-only space, but I didn't really understand what that meant.
 I hadn't realised that in mixed-gender environments, my actions are constantly informed by the people around me, and my perception of their judgement of me.
 Then I stepped into a Vulcana class ... it wasn't until I experienced that first class that I really understood what training in a female, trans and non-binary space actually felt like.
 I tried harder.
 I felt more comfortable making mistakes.
 I laughed louder.
 I achieved more.
 And I felt the support and trust of my peers in a completely new way.

-Your support enables us to continue our work with all of our communities.
+In short, your support enables us to continue our work with all of our communities.